 Realized capital gains (losses) arising from the derivative component of an RSAT, where the RSAT and/or derivative are valued at fair value, should be credited or charged to bond and preferred stock component of the AVR.

-:
+Amortization Example – Revisions Proposed:

 The following is an illustration of the application of the rules governing the IMR treatment of reinsurance transactions for the ceding company.